perl-seis/Seis/README.md

 But it's useful because perl6's syntax is sane.

+So, there is a lot of Perl6::\* stuff, that ports a part of Perl6 stuff.
+But this module's concept is port most Perl6 stuff to Perl5 using XS stuff :P

 # PROJECT GOALS

 We want to use some Perl6 stuff in Perl 5 environment.